VoIP softphone: SIP Register

 static Softphone mySoftphone;

-We are handling everything with separated methods.
-These methods are communicating with each other, and making the source code more understandable and reusable.
+We handle everything with separate methods.
+These methods communicate with each other, making the source code more understandable and reusable.

 How to initialize the softphone?

 Call this method in the Main() method.
-Now, there is a new softphone available to use, and it's already following the phone line's states.
-We will see how to handle the states below, after we are done with the welcoming and the registration process.
+Now there is a new softphone available to use, and it is already tracking the phone line's states.
+We will see how to handle the states below, after we are done with the welcome message and the registration process.

 How to show a greeting message?

-In a few lines we are introducing the application to the user.
-It's preferred to tell about the available functions to use.
+In a few lines, we introduce the application to the user.
+It's best to describe the functions that are available to use.
 After our softphone has been initialized, call this method to introduce the application in the Main() method.

-How to create SIP account by the user's input and register to a PBX
+How to create a SIP account from the user's input and register to a PBX

-As we could see at the Softphone class, we need a SIP account to be set to be available to use the softphone for communication.
-We are asking the user to enter valid values to create a SIP account and to try to register to a PBX.
+As we saw in the Softphone class, we need a SIP account to be set before the softphone can be used for communication.
+We ask the user to enter valid values to create a SIP account and attempt to register to a PBX.
 This procedure is done with simple commands, like:

-In the example's source code You can find a Read() method.
-With the usage of that method we can set if the asked information must be enter by the user (so, we need to ask for it again and again), or we can set a default parameter instead of that.
+In the example's source code, you can find a Read() method.
+Using that method, we can decide whether the requested information must be entered by the user (so we need to ask for it again and again), or whether we can use a default parameter instead.

 You can create your own procedure to get the necessary values from the user.
-The example shows only a sample way to do it.
-When the user set up the account, this method starts the registration process.
+The example shows only one possible way to do it.
+Once the user has set up the account, this method starts the registration process.
 The result of the registration will change the phone line's state, so the next steps will be handled in that chapter.
-We should call this method in the Main() method, after the greetings.
+We should call this method in the Main() method, after the greeting.

 How to handle the phone line states?